oracle/truffleruby/doc/user/polyglot.md

 `object == null` calls `object.nil?`.

-### Notes on creating Ruby objects for use in foreign languages
+### Notes on Creating Ruby Objects for Use in Foreign Languages

-If you want to pass a Ruby object to another language for fields to be read and written, a good object to pass is usually a `Struct`, as this will have both the `object.foo` and `object.foo = value` accessors for you to use from Ruby, and they will also respond to `object['foo']` and `object['foo'] = value` which means they will work from other languages sending read and write messages.
+If you want to pass a Ruby object to another language for fields to be read and written, a good object to pass is usually a `Struct`, as this will have both the `object.foo` and `object.foo = value` accessors for you to use from Ruby, and they will also respond to `object['foo']` and `object['foo'] = value`, which means they will work from other languages sending read and write messages.

 ## Using Foreign Objects from Ruby

 `object[name/index]` will read a member from the foreign object.

-`object[name/index] = value` will write a value to the the foreign object.
+`object[name/index] = value` will write a value to the foreign object.

 `object.delete(name/index)` will remove a value from the foreign object.